Hopton Castle: Hopton Castle Preservation Trust

 In November 2008 the Hopton Castle Preservation Trust (founded in 2006) took ownership of the castle.
 The trust recently raised one million pounds, half of which was a grant from the National Lottery to fund conservation work and secure a future for the site.
 (See conservation and repair).

+Founding member of the Hopton Castle Preserveration Trust, Tom Baker, was made a Member of the Order of British Empire (MBE) for his services to heritage pursuant to the preservation of Hopton Castle.

 Time Team

 The castle was the subject of a Time Team excavation and episode, appearing in series 17 of the long-running archaeology television programme, as episode 6 ("The Massacre in the Cellar") of that series, and broadcast on Channel 4 on 16 May 2010.

 The remaining castle keep was excavated over three days by Time Team, clarifying the shape of the castle and the history of its construction.
 The keep had been captured by the Royalists during the English Civil War.
 No evidence of a massacre was found.

 Time Team had previously excavated and filmed at High Ercall, another Civil War site in Shropshire.